 The main part of this magnificent building was constructed between 1388 and 1433, with work mostly consisting of the church itself (finished in 1416), royal cloister, Chapter House and Founder’s Chapel.

 The original architect was Afonso Domingues who worked on the project from 1388 until 1402.
 He drew up plans very similar to those of the Santa Maria Monastery in nearby Alcobaça and constructed the choir and side doorway prior to his successor David Huguet (also written Houet and Ouguête) taking charge from 1402 to 1438.

-Classified as a UNESCO World Heritage site in 1983, the monastery was finally completed during the reign of King Duarte I, with subsequent monarchs Afonso V and Manuel I respectively adding more cloisters and a lavish array of Manueline ornamentation.
+Classified as a UNESCO World Heritage site in 1983, Batalha Monastery (indicated on the Google map below) was finally completed during the reign of King Duarte I, with subsequent monarchs Afonso V and Manuel I respectively adding more cloisters and a lavish array of Manueline ornamentation.